• Skip to primary navigation

 The Perfect 1-Day Zagreb Itinerary

-However, before we get to our Zagreb itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Zagreb itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Recommendation: If you want to learn more about the fascinating history of the city, consider joining a walking tour with a local guide.
-The walking tour visits many of the places mentioned in this guide, so you won’t have to worry about missing out on anything.
+The walking tour visits many of the places mentioned in this Zagreb itinerary, so you won’t have to worry about missing out on anything.
 You can book a spot on a walking tour here.

 Zagreb Cathedral

 The tallest building in Croatia is the Zagreb Cathedral.
-It has twin spires that can be seen from spots all around Zagreb.
+It has twin spires that can be seen from spots all around the city.
 Unfortunately, it seems that one of the spires is permanently under renovation.
 Dedicated to the Assumption of Mary, the cathedral was founded in 1093 and still retains much of its Gothic style despite being ravaged by fire, war, and natural disasters over the years.
 While the treasury is only accessible through special appointments, you can freely see the cathedral interior and its altars and tombs.

 Zagreb Cathedral in Zagreb, Croatia